 Problematic oily skin can also be caused by consuming a predominantly acidic diet.
 That is, one that’s high in meat and dairy, salt, saturated fat and sugar.
 Living or working in hot, humid environments can also lead to oily skin.

 So the type of skin you have now, may well be different to the skin you have or have had at another point in your life.

-If having oily skin is the bane of your life, then it might be difficult to think of any benefits to having this skin type.
+If having an oily face is the bane of your life, then it might be difficult to think of any benefits to having this skin type.
 But there are some benefits to be had.

-Oily skin tends to display fewer visible wrinkles so having a more youthful appearance is a real benefit to having oily skin!
-It ages more slowly as it tends to be thicker, which means that there are extra layers of plump skin, that make the wrinkles that do form, less noticeable.
+Oily skin tends to display fewer visible wrinkles so having a more youthful appearance is a real benefit to having an oily face!
+Oily skin ages more slowly as it tends to be thicker, which means that there are extra layers of plump skin, that make the wrinkles that do form, less noticeable.

-Having oily skin is also thought to make it more hydrated too, since the oil in the pores helps to prevent moisture from escaping.
-What’s more, the extra sebum can also mean that you’re less likely to experience sunburn and the associated aging effects of that.
-Although this in no way means you should go without sun block.
+Having an oily face is also thought to make it more hydrated too, since the oil in the pores helps to prevent moisture from escaping.
+What’s more, the extra sebum can also mean that you’re less likely to experience sunburn and the associated ageing effects of that.
+Although this in no way means you should go without sun protection.

 In many ways, having a natural sheen to your face is a good thing, but we completely understand that you may prefer to look more matte.

 Our Oily Skin Care Tips